toevi/RadioAndroidPro/README.md

 Copyright (c) 2025 Tomek Maslowski

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software, to deal in the Software without restriction for use only.
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software, to deal in the Software without restriction restriction for personal use only.
 The Software may not be sold, copied, or otherwise altered.
  The Software is furnished for such use subject to the following conditions: